 The waters surrounding Mull are rich with life, and boat trips offer the chance to see seals, porpoises, and even minke whales breaking the surface.

-For the intrepid, a hike up Ben More, Mull’s highest peak, is a challenging but rewarding endeavour.
-The summit offers breathtaking island vistas, and on a clear day, the summit of Ben Cruachan can be seen.
+For the intrepid, a hike up Ben More, Mull’s highest peak, is a challenging but rewarding experience, and on reaching the summit, it offers breathtaking island vistas, and on a clear day, the summit of Ben Cruachan can be seen.

 Iona: The Sacred Isle